-For the 2022-2023 Season
+For the 2024-2025 Season

 The mourning dove is a popular and abundant game bird in Virginia and across the country.
 Data from recent years indicate there are around 165 million doves in the United States and around 5 million in Virginia.
 Population estimates are derived from leg-banding studies and breeding bird surveys conducted in Virginia and throughout the country.
 Although doves are still quite abundant, we have seen a gradual decline in overall dove numbers over the past 10 years.
 We are continuing to monitor the population and will take management actions, such as reducing harvest levels, if needed.
 The reasons for this decline are unclear, but are likely due to the long-term loss of habitat.

 Mourning dove hunting is very popular and is offered in 41 U.S. States and several Canadian provinces.
 In the United States, an estimated 643,000 dove hunters spent around 1,710,000 days afield and harvested around 9.2 million doves during the 2021 hunting season.
-Recent surveys in Virginia indicate there are around 16,200 dove hunters in the state and the harvest during the 2021 season was around 215,000 doves.
+Recent surveys in Virginia indicate there are around 16,200 dove hunters in the state and the harvest during the 2022-23 season was around 174,000 doves.

 Weather Conditions

-In 2022, late winter and early spring weather was mild with rainfall amounts generally below last year but slightly above the long term average, depending on the area of the state.
-Doves build fairly shallow nests that can get damaged by wet and windy conditions.
-Conditions during the breeding season this year were generally favorable for dove nesting.
-The Department of Wildlife Resources conducts annual summer trapping and leg-banding of mourning doves to monitor population trends and harvest levels.
-Banding efforts this year indicated fair to good numbers of young doves in the western portion of the state, with slightly lower numbers in the central and eastern portions.
+In 2023, late winter and early spring weather was mild to warm with rainfall amounts generally below average.
+Doves build shallow nests that can get damaged by wet and windy conditions.
+Conditions during the breeding season this year were favorable for dove nesting.
+The Department of Wildlife Resources (DWR) conducts annual summer trapping and leg-banding of mourning doves to monitor population trends and harvest levels.
+Banding efforts this year indicated fair to good numbers of young doves throughout the state.
+Overall, production looks like it will be average to slightly above average, which should make for a good dove hunting season.

 Habitat Conditions

-As the corn harvest increases in early to mid-September, this will open up more feeding grounds for doves.
-This may also spread the birds out across the available habitat, and make concentrations of birds harder to find.
+As the corn harvest increases in early to mid-September, this will open more feeding grounds for doves.
+This may also spread the birds out across the available habitat and make concentrations of birds harder to find.
 Some pre-season or in-season scouting may be necessary to help locate areas that doves are using.
 Look for fresh-cut agricultural fields or areas with lots of native plant foods like millets and pokeberry.

 Reminders